Pointwise convergence of some continuous-time polynomial ergodic averages: Proofs of Theorem B and Theorem C

 \subsection{Proof of Theorem C}

-Since the assumptions of Theorem B and Theorem C are same, we will use the notions and the statements from \textbf{Step I} of the proof of Theorem B in the proof of Theorem C.
+Given that the assumptions underlying Theorem B and Theorem C are identical, we will utilize certain notions and statements from the proof of Theorem B in our proof of Theorem C.